 Be harsh when answering these questions about your audience.
 The last thing you’ll want is to spend time and money developing functionality on a mobile course that your target learner won’t use.

 What are some of the worst mobile learning mistakes that you’ve made?
-Please share some of your stories with us in the Comments section below, we’d love to keep you updated on common mistakes!
+Please share some of your stories with us in the Comments section below!
 Please share this post if you found it helpful.